practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

 ...
 ```

-However, this program employs a different concept, which is based on Picat's constraint programming module _cp_.
+However, this program employs a different concept, which is based on Picat's constraint programming module _cp_: https://picat-lang.org/download/cp.pi

 TBD